Interaction-Aware 4D Gaussian Splatting for Dynamic Hand-Object Interaction Reconstruction: Related Works

 \textbf{Hand-Object Reconstruction.} Reconstructing hand-object interaction from video remains a significant challenge in computer vision and graphics.
 Previous works fall into two categories.
 The first~\cite{honnotate, capturinghand, interhand2.6m, camera_space_hand_mesh} reconstructs hand-object interactions from multiview sources by fitting objects into 2D images using 3D object priors.
 However, these methods heavily rely on accurate 3D priors, which are costly to obtain.
 The second stream \cite{frankmocap_hand, arctic, learning_joint_hmo} pre-learns object templates to reduce reliance on priors.
 For example, the MANO model \cite{mano} represents the canonical hand space, with linear blending skinning driving the hand template.
 EgoGaussian~\cite{egogaussiandynamicsceneunderstanding} reconstructs egocentric interaction scenes using 3D Gaussian~\cite{3dgs} by separating dynamic objects from the static background.
 However, it is sensitive to object pose, probably failing under inaccurate poses, and excludes interacting hands from reconstruction.
 As a result, it misses the complete hand–object interaction context.
 Recent work BIGS~\cite{BIGS_On_2025_CVPR} reconstructs hand-object interactions from monocular video using 3D-GS and a diffusion prior, but assumes a known object mesh and excludes the background.
-In contrast, our method is category-agnostic, requires no object priors, and reconstructs the full HOI scene.
+In contrast, our method is category-agnostic, requires no object priors, and reconstructs the full hand-object interaction scene.
+A growing line of work leverages text-to-image diffusion priors to hallucinate unseen object geometry under heavy occlusion.
+Ye~\etal\ \cite{diffhoi_Ye_2023_ICCV}, G-HOP~\cite{G-HOP_Ye_2024_CVPR}, and MagicHOI~\cite{MagicHOI_Wang_2025_ICCV} share our prior-free goal but trade flexibility for diffusion-induced regularization, while our approach reconstructs HOI scenes without any external generative model.
+For articulated objects with parametric priors, BimArt~\cite{BimArt_Zhang_2025_CVPR} and SyncDiff~\cite{SyncDiff_He_2025_ICCV} target an orthogonal problem space.
+We position our work as complementary: prior-free reconstruction of egocentric HOI scenes involving rigid objects, without diffusion priors or object templates.

 \textbf{Dynamic Scene Reconstruction.} With the advent of NeRF \cite{nerf}, many works~\cite{dnerf, forwardflow_nvsds, hypernerf, nerf_spacetime_flowds, nerfds, nerfies, norigid_nerf} use MLPs to represent implicit spaces as deformation fields with temporal information.
 However, their extensive training time limits practical applicability.
 3D Gaussian Splatting (3D-GS) \cite{3dgs} emerges as a promising alternative for scene reconstruction.
 Methods like \cite{4dgs, deformable3dgs, scgs, kratimenos2024dynmf, luiten2024dynamic_3d_gaussian, katsumata2024compact_dynamic_gaussian, liu2025generalizableHOI, phygaussian, lin2024gaussian_flow, song2025coda_4dgs, lei2025mosca, zhang2025dynamic2dgs, stearns2024dynamic_marbles, xu2024grid4d} explore dynamic reconstruction using 3D-GS.
 For instance, \cite{deformable3dgs} uses MLPs to learn Gaussian position offsets per timestamp, which increases training time. \cite{scgs} introduces sparse control points to deform Gaussians, but in hand-object interaction (HOI) scenes, redundant points lead to inaccuracies and image tearing, failing to capture intricate interactions.
 These methods \cite{4dgs, deformable3dgs, scgs} input all Gaussians into a single MLP, which struggles to accurately model complex interactive motions.
 To overcome significant challenges posed by HOI scenes, our method introduces a novel interaction-aware hand-object Gaussian representation, with adaptive losses and a progressive optimization strategy.